-On day one, two finalists!
-This proved an ideal start, then day two our first medal, a silver by Ben Llewellin in the Men's skeet, this was quickly followed on day three by Chris Watson and Gaz Morris winning a hard-fought silver medal in the full-bore pairs and then David Phelps with a games record securing a Gold medal in the prone 50m competition.
-With day six ending with another hard-fought medal with Sarah Wixey and Day seven another Gold Medal by Michael Wixey with a games Record.
-In the windy weather environment of Gold Coast 2018, the athletes of Team Wales Shooting Team performed to a high standard in most of the competitions.
-Two Gold medals, Two Silver medals and One Bronze medal contributed to the overall Wales team record medal tally

-Looking at the overall performances at Gold Coast I'm sure that all Athletes and coaches had a lot of pre-Commonwealth Games experience to work on for readiness for these Games.
-The shooting competitions along with the rest of Gold Coast GC2018 were well-run at a World Class competition venue and our thanks must go out to Peter Underhill, Technical Delegate GC2018, and Cat Berry, the Competition manager and her team for producing a World Class venue and competition.
+RGEDI On day one, Two finalists, proved an ideal start with day two our first medal silver by Ben Llewellin in the Men's skeet, this was quickly followed on day three by Chris Watson and Gaz Morris winning a hard fought silver medal in the full-bore pairs and then David Phelps with a games record securing a Gold medal in the prone 50m competition.
+With day six ending with another hard-fought medal with Sarah Wixey and Day seven a nother Gold Medal In the windy weather environment of Gold Coast, the athletes of Team Wales Shooting Team performed to a high standard in many of the competitions.
+Looking at the overall performances at Gold Coast I'm sure that all Athletes and coaches had a lot of pre- Commonwealth Games experience to work on for readiness for the Commonwealth Games in April next year.
+The shooting competitions along with the rest of Gold Coast CSF 2018 were well-run at a World Class competition venue and our thanks must go out to Peter Underhill, Technical Delegate GC2018, and Kelly Wright, the Competition manager and her team for producing a World Class venue and competition.